 Strengths

-• Best human-in-the-loop support: agents pause for human input mid-conversation
+- Best human-in-the-loop support: agents pause for human input mid-conversation

-• GroupChat pattern for multi-agent debate and consensus building
+- GroupChat pattern for multi-agent debate and consensus building

-• Microsoft Agent Framework merges AutoGen + Semantic Kernel for enterprise readiness
+- Agent Framework 1.0 (GA April 3, 2026) merges AutoGen + Semantic Kernel

-• Python and .NET support (Azure ecosystem)
+- Python and .NET support with native MCP and A2A (Azure ecosystem)

 Weaknesses

-• Token cost: every agent turn in GroupChat is a full LLM call with accumulated history
+- Token cost: every agent turn in GroupChat is a full LLM call with accumulated history

 When to use: Systems where agents need to deliberate, humans need to intervene mid-workflow, or you are already in the Microsoft/Azure ecosystem.
 Research applications where multi-agent debate produces better results than single-agent reasoning.
 Avoid for latency-sensitive pipelines where 20+ LLM calls per interaction is too expensive.